Vivien Johnson

-Johnson is notable for the publication of several key reference works in the field of contemporary Indigenous Australian art, including Western Desert Artists: A Biographical Dictionary (1995), Lives of the Papunya Tula Artists (2008) and Once Upon a Time in Papunya (2010).
+Achievements

+Johnson was elected a Fellow of the Australian Academy of the Humanities in 1998.

+Johnson curated the 2003–2005 Clifford Possum Tjapaltjarri national touring retrospective and the 2007–2008 National Museum of Australia's Papunya Painting: out of the desert which toured to Sydney and Beijing.

 In 2005 she was made Professor of New Media Narrative and Theory at the University of New South Wales.
 As of 2021 she is Adjunct Art and Design Professor.